SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q31: React vs React DOM**

-React → core logic
+React → React is the core library responsible for creating components, managing state, and handling UI logic.

-ReactDOM → renders UI in browser
+ReactDOM → ReactDOM is responsible for rendering React components to the browser DOM.

 **Q32: JSX? does react use HTML?why browser cant understand JSX?**